stograde/stograde/README.md

 - `--all` is a superset of all sections
 - `--students` overrides all of the other options.
 For example, `--students rives piersonv` would only look at those two students.

-You can use the `--sort-by` argument to sort the table, as well. `name` is the default, sorting by username, and `count` sorts by the number of submissions.
+You can use the `--sort-by` argument to sort the table, as well. `name` is the default, sorting by username, and `count` sorts by the number of completed submissions.

 If you want the table as quickly as possible, pass `-n`/`--no-check` to bypass the remote repository check.